Avidanborisov/process-warrior/README.md

 This process warrior is written in C++11, and is designed to be:

 1. As fast as possible
-2. Run on Linux only
+2. Compatible on Linux only

 That means that at times, the code may not follow idiomatic C++(11) guidelines (which is only where performance matters), or POSIX portability.
 This warrior only uses native Linux API's everywhere - it never executes a system command to the job.